MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

 |`collapse(n)`|Coalescing loop nest.|

 > [!NOTE]
-> None of the SIMD clauses are effective in Visual Studio 2019.
-They'll be parsed but ignored by the compiler with a warning issued for user's awareness.
+> Non-effective SIMD clauses are parsed and ignored by the compiler with a warning.
 >
-> For example, the compiler will issue:
+> For example, use of the following code issues a warning:
->
-> ```Output
->    warning C4849: OpenMP 'simdlen' clause ignored in 'simd' directive
-> ```
->
-> for the code:
 >
 > ```c
 >    #pragma omp simd simdlen(8)